cyberguardsajan/number_gussing_game/README.md

 ## Description

 Welcome to the Number Guessing Game!
-This is my second python project.
-Its a  simple Python game where you guess a randomly generated number between 1 and 100.
+This is my second Python project.
+It's a simple Python game where you guess a randomly generated number between 1 and 100.
 The game offers different difficulty levels, each with a varying number of attempts to guess the correct number.

 ---